 I don't cook a lot, but when I do, it's mostly macaroni and cheese.
 My least favorite step is draining the pasta.
 I always lose a few noodles or end up burning my hand.
-To make matters worse, I'm stuck with a clogged colander I have to clean by hand.
+To make matters worse, I'm stuck with a clogged colander that I have to clean by hand.
 Fortunately, those days are behind me as companies keep coming out with cool kitchen gadgets that solve centuries-old problems.
 For example, I recently discovered this bestselling clip-on silicone strainer on Amazon.
-It works so well I'm tempted to start cooking more.
+It works so well that I'm tempted to start cooking more.

 Thousands of cooks love it

-You know you've reached adulthood when you're reading pasta strainer reviews.
-The Snap N' Strain kitchen strainer, which comes in four colors and is made by Kitchen Gizmo, has more than 6,900 reviews.
+You know you've reached adulthood when you start reading pasta strainer reviews.
+The Snap N' Strain kitchen strainer, which comes in four colors and is completely BPA-free, has more than 13,500 ratings.
 In fact, it's the second bestselling strainer (and the first silicone one) on Amazon's list of bestsellers in food strainers.
-It's probably so popular because it's affordable — it starts at just $17 — and it's a quality product — hence the 4.5-star average rating.
+It's probably so popular because it's affordable — it starts at just $14 — and it's a quality product — hence the 4.5-star average rating.

 It fits on almost anything